Doodle Champion Island Games: Plot

 After obtaining all seven Sacred Scrolls and beating all the champions of the island, a large cherry blossom tree bursts into bloom in the center of the island, and falling petals rain over the island.
 The people of the island then congratulate Lucky on becoming the Island Champion.

 If Lucky collects 23 of the 24 trophies, selecting the podium with no trophy reads the message "don't trust the bird", activating the final side quest.
-Lucky is then tasked with finding the true trophy master, who is revealed to be Momo, the black cat from Magic Cat Academy, the Google Doodle for Halloween 2016 and 2020.
+Lucky is then tasked with finding the true trophy master, who is revealed to be Momo, the black cat from Magic Cat Academy, the Google Doodle for Halloween 2016, 2020, and 2024.
 This changed when the Paralympics made their debut, and anyone who has completed the 22 previous side quests and plays the Paralympic game without starting afresh can complete the 23rd and 24th quests without losing history of the last quest.

 Development

 The Doodle team collaborated with Studio 4°C to help produce the many anime-styled cutscenes throughout the game.
 In the early stages of development, the team researched for several Japanese folk stories and legendary characters, as well as mythical beings from Japanese folklore.
 As a result, the main character, Lucky (a calico cat), was made as it depicts luckiness.
 Each sport champion also features a legendary or mythical character.

 The game itself acts as an homage to 16-bit gaming on top of Japanese folklore.

 Art lead for Google Doodle, Nate Swinehart, said: "We wanted to make the Doodle for the Champion Island Games to really create an opportunity for the world to compete globally together and to learn Japanese culture at the same time."

-The game's soundtrack was composed by Qumu, a music artist known for remixing video game music on YouTube, with 246,000 subscribers as of July 2022.
+The game's soundtrack was composed by Qumu, a music artist known for remixing video game music on YouTube.